Azincourt Energy (CVE:AAZ) Stock Price Down 25% – Time to Sell?

-Shares of Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report) dropped 25% on Friday .
-The stock traded as low as C$0.02 and last traded at C$0.02.
-Approximately 1,201,332 shares changed hands during trading, an increase of 78% from the average daily volume of 673,919 shares.
+Azincourt Energy Corp.
+(CVE:AAZ – Get Free Report)’s share price traded down 25% on Wednesday .
+The company traded as low as C$0.02 and last traded at C$0.02.
+243,699 shares traded hands during trading, a decline of 64% from the average session volume of 668,594 shares.
 The stock had previously closed at C$0.02.

 Azincourt Energy Corp., an exploration and development company, focuses on the alternative fuels/alternative energy sector in Canada and Peru.
 It explores for uranium and lithium deposits, as well as other clean energy elements.
 The company owns interest in the East Preston project covering an area of approximately 25,000 hectares located in Saskatchewan, Canada; and the Big Hill Lithium project covering approximately an area of 7,500 hectares located in southwestern Newfoundland, Canada.